When can I know the dates of the Italgas Shareholders’ Meetings?

 The Board of Directors is required to draw up and make available to the public:

-the annual financial report, composed of the draft financial statements for the year, as well as the consolidated financial statements, where prepared, the report on operations and the attestation of the officer responsible for the preparation of financial reports and the reports of the board of statutory auditors and of the external auditors.
-They are made public within four months of the end of each financial year.
 There must be an interval of no more than twenty-one days between the above date and the date of the shareholders’ meeting.
-When the corporate bodies are to be appointed, the slates of candidates for the office of director and statutory auditor are filed at the registered offices of the issuer at least twenty-five days before the date of the shareholders’ meeting called on to resolve on the matter, and made available to the public at the registered offices and on the website at least twenty days before that date.
+When the corporate bodies are to be appointed, the slates of candidates for the office of director and statutory auditor are filed at the registered offices of the issuer at least twenty-five days before the date of the shareholders’ meeting called on to resolve on the matter, and made available to the public at the registered offices and on the website at least twenty-one days before that date.

-The arrangements for presenting, filing and advertising the slates of candidates for the office of director and statutory auditor are set out in the Bylaws and in the call notice.
+The procedures for the submission, filing and publication of slates of candidates for the office of director and statutory auditor are set out in the Bylaws and in the call notice.

 Are the Shareholders allowed to ask the Company questions?

 Those who have voting rights are entitled to put questions both during the Shareholders’ Meeting and before it is held, provided they pertain to the topics on the agenda.

 The call notice contains the arrangements for submitting questions, and the period of time before the start of the shareholders’ meeting within which questions may be submitted.

 What is the procedure for adding an item to the Agenda?